Power of data in quantum machine learning: Results

 We now provide numerical evidence up to 30 qubits that supports our theory on the relation between the dimension $d$, the geometric difference $g$, and the prediction performance.
 Using the projected quantum kernel, the geometric difference $g$ is much larger and we see the strongest empirical advantage of a scalable quantum model on quantum data sets to date.
 These are the largest combined simulation and analysis in digital quantum machine learning that we are aware of, and make use of the TensorFlow and TensorFlow-Quantum package~\cite{broughton2020tensorflow}, reaching a peak throughput of up to 1.1 quadrillion floating point operations per second (petaflop/s).
-Trends of approximately 300 teraflop/s for quantum simulation and 800 teraflop/s for classical analysis were observed up to the maximum experiment size.
+Trends of approximately 300 teraflop/s for quantum simulation and 800 teraflop/s for classical analysis were observed up to the maximum experiment size with the overall floating point operations across all experiments totalling approximately 2 quintillion (exaflop).

 In order to mimic a data distribution that pertains to real-world data, we conduct our experiments around the fashion-MNIST data set~\cite{xiao2017fashion}, which is an image classification for distinguishing clothing items, and is more challenging than the original digit-based MNIST source \cite{lecun2010mnist}.
 We pre-process the data using principal component analysis \cite{jolliffe1986principal} to transform each image into an $n$-dimensional vector.
 The same data is provided to the quantum and classical models, where in the classical case the data is the $n$-dimensional input vector, and the quantum case uses a given circuit to embed the $n$-dimensional vector into the space of $n$ qubits.
 For quantum embeddings, we explore three options, E1 is a separable rotation circuit~\cite{schuld2019quantum, schuld2020circuit, skolik2020layerwise}, E2 is an IQP-type embedding circuit~\cite{havlivcek2019supervised}, and E3 is a Hamiltonian evolution circuit, with explicit constructions in Appendix~\ref{app:detailnum}.